Ask the Expert: Body Odor Remedies for Those Who Sweat a Lot

 Struggling with excessive sweating and BO?
 Try these body odor remedies, recommended by an expert.

 Did you know that sweat itself is odorless?
 Body odor occurs when excessive sweating interacts with bacteria on the skin.
 This can be a problem if you perspire a lot because then there’d be plenty of opportunities for sweat and bacteria to have a little meet-cute.
-In this article, Unilever’s Deo R&D Manager Herbert Hallig clears the air on what exactly causes body odor.
+In this article, Unilever’s Deo R&D Manager Herbert Hallig clears the air on what exactly causes smelly sweat and body odor.
 Plus, he shares body odor remedies that work.

 What Causes Excessive Sweating?

 Hallig: Different factors, such as heat and emotions, can trigger .
 Hot temperatures cause the body to perspire, eventually helping cool us down.

 Emotions such as anxiety and nervousness can also trigger sweating in specific parts of the body, such as the hands and underarms.
 Activities or conditions that can intensify these stimuli may also help increase the amount of sweat produced by the body.

 On the other hand, there is also a condition called hyperhidrosis.
 Here, people suffer from , especially in the hands, face, feet, and most commonly in the underarms.

 Hallig: In general, sweat alone does not smell.
 The fluid produced by our sweat glands, especially those in the underarms, is rich in protein and lipids.
 Smelly armpit causes are usually rooted on bacteria that feed on these secretions.
 The by-product of this bacterial metabolism is what smells.
 In short, sweat + bacteria = body odor.